-Council Meeting Date Item Resolution Status Update Responsible Office 19 September 2011 Traralgon Activity Centre Plan Key Directions Report (continued) 3.
-Parking Precinct Plan and investigate integrated public parking solutions.
-That the Communication Strategy be amended to take into consideration that the A review of TACP project was undertaken by officers following the outcome of the Latrobe Valley Bus Review and adoption of Traralgon Growth Areas Review.
-The TACP discussion paper was presented at a Councillor Briefing Session on 11 May 2015.
-The delivery of the TACP project is to be considered as part of the 16/17 budget and business planning process.
-Planning and Economic Sustainability
+Council Meeting Date Item Resolution Status Update Responsible Office 19 September 2011 Traralgon Activity Centre Plan Key Directions Report (continued) 4.
+That Council proceeds with the Parking Precinct Plan and investigate integrated public parking solutions.
+That the Communication Strategy be amended to take into consideration that the November/Decem ber timelines are inappropriate to concerned stakeholders and that the revised Communication Strategy be presented to Council for approval. undertaken by officers following the outcome of the Latrobe Valley Bus Review and adoption of Traralgon Growth Areas Review.
+The TACP discussion paper was presented at a Councillor Planning and Economic Sustainability